-- 1. Introduction to theories of Performance - 2.
-Historical overview of Western and Indian theatre - 3.
-Forms and Periods: Classical, Contemporary, Stylized, Naturalist
+- 1. Introduction to theories of Performance

+- 2. Historical overview of Western and Indian theatre

+- 3. Forms and Periods: Classical, Contemporary, Stylized, Naturalist

+- Topics for Student Presentations:

 - a.
 Perspectives on theatre and performance

 - b.
 Historical development of theatrical forms

 - c.
 Folk traditions